 The beautiful Austrian capital known for its rich operatic history and its status as the largest wine-growing city in the world, with over 700 hectares of vineyards.
 It is a great city break destination in Europe but can be more expensive compared to other European cities.
 I had never visited Austria before my trip in February 2022.
 Before I visit any new country, I like to learn a few words in their native language to use when I’m there.
 Austria is a German speaking country and to say hello to the locals you can say ‘Grüss Gott’.
+We found very cheap flights using Skyscanner flying from London which made it affordable from the start.
 Visiting Vienna on a budget is possible and I have put together this blog post to share my tips and tricks.

 Top 3 Tips for Visiting Vienna on a Budget:

 - Be prepared to spend more than a usual city break as it is quite an expensive city.
 Follow the advice in this blog post to stay within your budget!

 - Book restaurants in advance if you can and especially on Saturdays as most popular places get booked up.